ucl-team-8/ucl-team-8.github.io/index.md

     TODO: See drive for use cases

+# Team Collaboration

+We decided to use Trello for sharing ideas and setting deadlines.
+Trello is a tool that allows you to communicate by creating lists, which contain cards.
+It is a very flexible tool that gives you an easy overview and quick access to important information.

+Next we still needed a way to share documents and collaborate on the creation of those documents.
+We found that Google Drive was an ideal solution since it was free and very easy-to-use.

+## Git - Source Control

+Since we all wanted to develop together, we had to use source control.
+This would allow us to make changes at the same time and if anything went wrong, we could simply revert back to the last commit.

+All of us were used to using Git and Github therefore we decided to use both.
+However someone would usually set up a repository and then everyone would contribute to that one.
+But for this project, we needed various repositories for different projects.
+Therefore we decided to set up an organization, so all of the repositories are in one place.

+Our organization's profile can be found on [this link](https://github.com/ucl-team-8).

 # Research

 The data that the algorithm has to consume is very extensive and has a lot of inconsistencies.
 Understanding the data we are given has been the largest focus of our research, and took a considerable amount of time.
 Next, we looked into efficient ways of storing everything and technologies that we will use for the back-end and the API.
 Finally, we analyzed various algorithms and compared their efficiency.